talyx/bigcorp/README.md

 - **Telegram notifications** are sent upon successful deployment.

 ## ℹ️ Educational Project
-This project is created for educational purposes only.
+This project is written for educational purposes only.